Napa Valley Basics

 Driving the Napa Valley

-Driving a car is by far the most efficient way to explore the Napa Valley—according to a recent study, 94% of all visitors experience the valley this way.
+Driving a car is by far the most efficient way to explore the Napa Valley—according to a recent study, more than 90% of all visitors experience the valley this way.

 The Napa Valley angles northwest from Napa in the south to Calistoga in the north.
 To keep your bearings straight, it’s good to memorize the names and locations of the six major towns.
 From south to north they are: Napa, Yountville, Oakville, Rutherford, St. Helena, and Calistoga.
 All but Napa are subappellations of the Napa Valley American Viticultural Area (AVA), so in addition to highway signs, you’ll also see signs indicating this.